jeffreytse/jekyll-jeffreytse-blog/_posts/2021-06-23-learn-better-with-the-feynman-technique.md

-Think of yourself as a teacher, without looking at any materials, succinctly tell the concept-related content you learned in the previous step to one or more people (e.g. your father, mother, etc.) who unfamiliar with the concept the field.
+Think of yourself as a teacher, without looking at any materials, succinctly tell the concept-related content you learned in the previous step to one or more people (e.g. your father, mother, etc.) who is unfamiliar with the concept the field.

 ### Step 3: Identify gaps on the concept